katerinamargatina/katerinamargatina.github.io/_pages/about.md

 ---

 Hi👋!
 I am a third year Ph.D. student at the Computer Science department at the University of Sheffield🇬🇧.
-I am working on natural language processing and machine learning, and I am funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).
+I am working on natural language processing and machine learning, I am a member of the [SheffieldNLP](https://twitter.com/sheffieldnlp?lang=en) group, and my Ph.D. is funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).
 My two amazing supervisors are [Nikolaos Aletras](http://nikosaletras.com/) (main) and [Loïc Barrault](https://loicbarrault.github.io/).
 My research mostly focuses on active learning, low-resource learning, uncertainty estimation, interpretability and language modeling, but I'm fascinated by other topics as well!